ghfbsd/seedstuff/README.md

    and creating file names acceptable for use with the GEOFON SEED writing programs.

+## Documentation

+Sketchy.
+Run each program with no command line parameters to get a fairly helpful summary of program options.

+## History

 The basic differences between the GFZ versions and the present ones are in handling
 1) Y2K problems (yes, there were some);